junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Sam rubs his forehead, taking a deep breath.
 "What happened?
 What are you going to do?"

 Dean's eyes turn desperate.
 "Honestly?
 I don't know.
-I tried so damn hard to save you and save him, and it seems whatever I do, I screw up everything.
+I tried so damn hard to save you and save him, and it seems whatever I do, I just screw up everything.
 And right now?
 The least I can do is to get some goddamn grocery and all the chicken wings for our prophet, and hope we can get both of you on your feet -- or on his feathery ass -- again."

 Cas shows up at the end of that hallway just then, moving toward them.